catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 ### Establishing accounts

 All parish transaction and investment accounts are expected to be held with the Catholic Development Fund (CDF) (through NAB) unless there is good reason for not doing so.
-All accounts, whether held with the CDF or external banks, must be incorporated into a parish's accounting system so that a complete consolidated record of income, expenditure and total funds available is maintained.
+All accounts, whether held with the CDF or external banks, must be incorporated into a parish’s accounting system so that a complete consolidated record of income, expenditure and total funds available is maintained.

 There are limited circumstances where it is not possible for a parish to maintain all accounts with the CDF.
 For example, a parish in receipt of a government grant may have a contractual obligation to hold the funds with an authorised deposit-taking institution (ADI).
 In this instance, the parish would be required to open an external bank account.
 The CDF has arrangements available through Australia Post and other NAB solutions to cater for cash-handling and access requirements.
 The lack of a local NAB branch would not be sufficient reason for opening a non-CDF account.